GClunies/reflekt/docs/DOCUMENTATION.md

 config_profile: example_profile  # Profile defined in reflekt_config.yml

 # OPTIONAL (config_path:)
-# config_path: /absolute/path/to/reflekt_config.yml  # OPTIONAL
+# config_path: /absolute/path/to/reflekt_config.yml

 tracking_plans:
-  warehouse_schemas:
-    # For each tracking plan, specify the schema(s) in data warehouse where
+  # For each tracking plan in your Reflekt project, specify the warehouse and
-    # Reflekt should look for raw event data.
-This can be a single schema
+  # schema(s) where Reflekt should search for corresponding event data.
-    # (e.g. plan-name: schema_name) or a list of schemas (e.g. plan-name: ['schema_one', 'schema_two']).
-    # Schema names are used by Reflekt to build dbt package folder and file
+  warehouse:
+    database:
+      my-plan: raw
+    schema:
+      # For each tracking plan, specify the schema where raw event data is loaded.
+      # When templating dbt packages, Reflekt uses the schema in the dbt package
-    # names when templating dbt packages (e.g. reflekt_schema_name__event_name.sql).
+      # and file names (e.g. reflekt_schema_name__event_name.sql).
+You can
-    example-plan: example_schema
+      # override the schema by specifying a schema_alias
+      # (e.g. reflekt_schema_alias__event_name.sql).
+      my-plan:
+        - schema: poorly_named_schema
+          schema_alias: my_app_web  # OPTIONAL (schema_alias:)

   events:
     naming:        # Naming conventions for events